 Unsustainable minimalist architecture

 Many new buildings have also become a wasteful use of resources because they are difficult to repair, maintain, and re-use.
 When I worked in a large business building downtown, I noticed many of the 30+ floors were empty.
 Likely due to Covid-19 and the housing crisis, my building was not alone in this tragedy.
 The majority of my coworkers were remote and the office was usually sparse.
-I would joke with my peers that we could all take an entire floor to ourselves, and it would cost less than our 500 square foot apartments.
+I would joke with my peers that we could all take an entire floor to ourselves, and it would cost less than our tiny apartments.
 To this day, those floors are still empty.

 John Barham describes the scenario perfectly in the following quote: